biigle/.github/profile/README.md

 ## Installation

-Head over to [`biigle/biigle`](https://github.com/biigle/biigle) for more information on how to set up your own BIIGLE instance.
+Head over to [`biigle/biigle`](https://github.com/biigle/biigle) for more information on how to set up your own BIIGLE production instance.